 Select a digital input for enabling the converter to run.
 This signal must be active for the converter to be in the ready state.
 If the signal is deactivated while the converter is running, the converter stops modulating immediately.

-P2.4.1.2 Select an input External Event 1 Input for the external event.
-No. 4557 P2.4.1.3 External Event 2 Input No. 4560
+P2.4.1.2 External Event 1 Input No. 4557

+P2.4.1.3 External Event 2 Input No. 4560